hillarytong/Automated_ELK_Stack/SetupGuide.md

   - Your output should be similar to:

     ```bash
-    cyber@2Us-MacBook-Pro ~ % ssh-keygen
+    user@Desktop ~ % ssh-keygen
     Generating public/private rsa key pair.
-    Enter file in which to save the key (/Users/cyber/.ssh/id_rsa):
+    Enter file in which to save the key (/Users/user/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
     Your identification has been saved in id_rsa.